kryptokrauts/kk-website/src/data/lexicon.md

 ## Mempool
 In blockchains, a mempool is a collection of unconfirmed transactions held in the memory of network nodes.

+## Merkle tree (hash tree)
+In cryptography and computer science, a *hash tree* or *Merkle tree* is a tree in which every leaf node is labelled with the hash of a data block and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
+Hash trees allow efficient and secure verification of the contents of large data structures.
+Hash trees are a generalization of hash lists and hash chains.

+Hash trees can be used to verify any kind of data stored, handled and transferred in and between computers.
+They can help ensure that data blocks received from other peers in a peer-to-peer network are received undamaged and unaltered, and even to check that the other peers do not lie and send fake blocks.

+The concept of hash trees is named after Ralph Merkle who patented it in 1979.

 ## Mining
-Mining is the process of completing a new block of transactions and adding it to a blockchain.
+*Mining* is the process of completing a new block of transactions and adding it to a blockchain.
 Miners are nodes in blockchain networks that select transactions from the mempool, validate that the transactions follow all protocol rules and include them in the created block.

 Mining is typically a decentralized process.
 A successful valid block formation is a random event, the probability of which is proportional to the computing power of the miner's hardware.
 The reason why miners are motivated to commit their resources to mining is that they are rewarded by newly created cryptocurrency in each block they successfully create together with transaction fees from each transaction they add to valid block.
 Mining thus also constitutes the default way of decentralized cryptocurrency initial distribution.
 However, mining is not primarily process for creation of new cryptocurrency but serves as a mechanism by which is the security of the network decentralized.